pkoenders/portfolio2020/src/content/projects-md/lynn-pronk/lynn-pronk-portraits.md

 <div class="description">

-A portfolio Progressive Web Application designed and built for a portrait artist.
+A portfolio designed and built for a portrait artist.
 Displaying the artwork at its best, fitting the browser window where possible was a client request.
 Along with being able to zoom in on images.

 The client also requested a straight forward, easy to use Content Management System as the technical skills of the client are proudly not the best.